International collaborations and activities on health technology assessment

 In 2021, IHSI has contracted the Emergency Care Research Institute (ECRI) for international horizon scanning for pharmaceuticals.
 In parallel, IHSI has established the IHSI Medical Devices Working Group seeking to explore the possibility of expanding the system to also involve medical devices.
 The group is led by the National Health Care Institute in the Netherlands (Zorginstituut Nederland) and NOMA.

-NOMA has a long history of collaboration with European partners, including joint assessment of clinical effectiveness and safety, sharing and developing methodology, skills and expertise in order to achieve more efficient access to high quality healthcare.
+NOMA has a longstanding history of collaboration with European partners, including joint assessment of clinical effectiveness and safety, exchange of scientific methods and improving methodology, skills and expertise in order to achieve more efficient access to high quality healthcare in and across European countries.

 European Network for Health Technology Assessment (EUnetHTA)